jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

   - Focus is on *confidentiality*
   - **Simple property**: "No read up"
   - **Star (*) property**: "No write down" (AKA confinement property)
+  - **Strong Star Security Property**: subject can read/write only in their own layer of secrecy
   - Discretionary Security Property: uses an access matrix (need to know in order to access)
   - Doesn't address covert channels
 - **Biba**: Released in 1977, this model was created to supplement Bell-LaPadula
   - Focus is on *integrity*
   - **Simple Integrity Property**: "No read down" (for example, users with a Top Secret clearance can’t read data classified as Secret)
   - **Star (*) Integrity Property**: "No write up" (for example, a user with a Secret clearance can’t write data to files classified as Top Secret)
+  - **Invocation Property**: prohibits subject at one level of integrity from invoking a subject at a higher level of integrity
-  - By combining it with Bell-LaPadula, you get both confidentiality and integrity
+  - **Lipner implementation**: by combining Biba and Bell-LaPadula, you get both confidentiality and integrity
   - Biba uses a lattice to control access and is a form of mandatory access control (MAC) model
 - **Take-Grant**:
   - Take-grant is a confidentiality-based model that supports four basic operations: take, grant, create, and revoke; it employs a directed graph to dictate how rights can be passed from one subject to another, or from a subject to an object